marckassay/PrependLicense/README.md

 PrependLicense is a PowerShell module that automates prepending license headers to code file(s).

 ### Features
-* GPL and MIT license templates are predefined
+* Predefined GPL and MIT licenses
-* Custom template is available via `Add-Header` function and for unknown types
+* Custom template is available via `Add-Header` function which can also be used for unknown file types
 * Simulate what will happen via `WhatIf` switch on any of the "Add" functions as listed below
+* Sensitive to DTD tags (<!DOCTYPE>) in HTML files

-### Cavet
+### Caveat
 * In order to add license headers to files, this module needs to know the opening and closing comment brackets for each file type by extension.
 This is predefined in the `PrependLicenseVariables.ps1` file.
 Most likely you will need to modify this file for your needs or pass-in an inclusion string to `Add-Header` (read next paragraph).
-A nice to have PR would be to modify these variables that are in this file via CLI.
-And/or a PR with additional entries.

     You can use the `Add-Header` to pass-in your own header with or without comment brackets included.
-With the comment brackets included in the header, you can only target one type of file.
-"Type" is being defined as having the same comment brackets.
+With the comment brackets included in the header, you can only target one type of file (I'm using "type" as having the same comment brackets).
 See `Add-Header` function in the Usage section for more information.

+* I developed this module for another repo of mine and you can see the [commit](https://github.com/marckassay/AIT/commit/8505bfbf50137fc4ef238f311f818c4ab7a0354b) I made with this module.
+As of this typing, PrependLicense module worked as I intended in my environment.
+My environment is:
+    - Windows 10
+    - PowerShell 5.1.16299.98
+    - code files that got prepended are UTF-8, primarily EOL of 'LF'
+    - I'm also using VSCode with Git, tslint and tsfmt

+* There may be an additional EOL added at the end of files that this module modifies.

 ## Instructions
 * To install with PowerShellGet run the following command below.
 Or download project to your PowerShell Module directory.